-The Planning Commission determined that the proposed privacy fence, as modified at the hearing, is consistent with the County's LCP and does not exclude public access to coastal resources.
-Approval of the revised project provides a balanced approach to protecting the privacy of an adjacent residence and the public's right to access of public spaces.
-While the potential for bluff erosion does exist at this site, the impact to public access and recreation opportunities from such erosion is essentially the same with or without the proposed fence, as the revised location of the fence does not intrude upon areas that are needed or suitable for public access and recreation.
+The Planning Commission determined that the proposed privacy fence, as modified at the hearing, is consistent with the County's LCP and does not exclude public access to coastal resources and in fact provides a balanced approach to protecting the privacy of an adjacent residence and clearly defines the public's right to access of public spaces.
+While the potential for bluff erosion does exist at this site, staff believes that it would be wrong to conclude that no action would be taken by either the adjacent property owners (which includes the appellants) or the County, as failing to act would result in loss of access to their properties and damage to public infrastructure.
+Limited bluff erosion would also not preclude public access within the right-of-way.